Skip to content

 Scaling Requires More Hardware Investment

-Scaling requires higher performance from the server, including but not limited to the server itself, database service, Redis, etc.
+Scaling requires higher performance from the server, including but not limited to the server itself, database services, Redis, etc.

-Generally, scaling DataFlux Func only requires increasing the number of replicas for the corresponding service.
+Generally, scaling DataFlux Func only requires increasing the number of replicas of the corresponding services.
 Therefore, users should first understand their actual business situation to scale accordingly.

 The complete services, queues, their responsibilities, and scaling recommendations are as follows: